geraldhumphries/generator-jhipster-elasticsearch-reindexer/README.md

 # Usage

-For **monolithic** applications, or applications from before microservices were introduced, you only need to follow the instructions below once.
+For **monolithic** applications or applications from before microservices were introduced, you only need to follow the instructions below once.

 For **microservices and gateways**, you need to follow the directions below for each of your services and gateways.
 When generating the service for gateways, only reindexing for the `User` entity will be generated.
 For microservices, reindexing for every entity except the `User` entity will be generated.